-These healthy chestnut flour pancakes are so light, fluffy and delicious!
-Super easy and quick to make, perfect for a sweet breakfast or brunch!
-Enjoy them with a dollop of coconut yogurt and some berries on top.
-Gluten-free & dairy-free.
+These healthy chestnut flour pancakes are so light, tender and delicious!
+Super easy and quick to make, perfect for a sweet breakfast, brunch or sweet snack!
+Enjoy them with a dollop of coconut yogurt and some berries or blackberry sugar-free jam or sugar-free blueberry jam on top.
+Naturally gluten-free & dairy-free.

-I love pancakes to the next level.
+Everyday should be pancake day!
+I love them to the next level.
 They're so easy to make, healthy and so delicious!

-If you're a pancake lover, you might also want to try these chocolate banana pancakes or these coconut flour banana pancakes.
+If you love fluffy pancakes, you might also want to try these chocolate banana pancakes or these coconut flour banana pancakes.
 Both super healthy, fluffy and delicious 😋

 Jump to: